 An adult needs the amount of choline found in 2 egg yolks daily to obtain the recommended adequate intake (425-550 mg/d).
-To consume the amount that might be needed to prevent Alzheimer’s disease (2250 mg/d) one may need to consume about the amount of choline found in 10 egg yolks daily.

 The egg yolk is a good dietary source of other critical nutrients, including folic acid, vitamin B12, and vitamins A, D, and E.

 Folate and vitamin B12 help control homocysteine levels to prevent cardiovascular disease.
 Vitamin A is needed for protein synthesis and immune function, vitamin D for calcium absorption and innate immunity, and vitamin E for fertility and protecting fats from oxidation.